-All hail this dullness-eliminating, wrinkle-preventing, collagen-boosting, brightening ingredient.
+A dullness-eliminating, wrinkle-preventing, collagen-boosting, brightening ingredient.

-It will lighten pigmentation areas and boost your skin’s luminosity whilst smoothing skin tone – it really is deserving of its cult status.
+It will lighten pigmentation areas and boost your skin’s luminosity whilst smoothing skin tone, reducing signs of ageing– it is deserving of its cult status.

 Whilst there are several different types of Vitamin C used in skincare, Ascorbic Acid – also referred to as L-Ascorbic Acid on an ingredient list – has the most scientific research behind it, as the only form that your body can actually recognise and utilise right away.